loyeleye/cis-5570-recommender-system/cis-5570-recommender-system/src/main/java/data/readme.txt

    * user_taggedartists.dat - user_taggedartists-timestamps.dat

-        These files contain the tag assignments of artists provided by each particular user.
+        These files contain the filenameSource assignments of artists provided by each particular user.

-        They also contain the timestamps when the tag assignments were done.
+        They also contain the timestamps when the filenameSource assignments were done.

    * user_friends.dat